morlagorolom/energiewende/data/readme_data.txt

-readme_data.txt
+#### readme_data.txt
-This is the directory where the source code files reside.
+This is the directory tree where the following types of data are stored:

+* Meteorological data
+* Power generation data
+* Other data files.